A Complete Guide To A Root Canal Treatment

 A root canal procedure will be carried out when the dentist knows that they have to act quickly in order to save a tooth.
 Normally, the issue will be infection and tooth decay and unless you are quick to make an appointment this can become serious very quickly.

 A root canal procedure is performed when the dentist knows that they have to act quickly in order to save a tooth.
 A tooth needs a root canal when there is an infection around the root caused by trauma or tooth decay and can range from very little to no pain, or severe pain.
-Regardless, a root canal needs to be performed immediately to achieve the best prognosis for the tooth.
+Regardless, a root canal needs to be performed immediately to achieve highly recommended prognosis for the tooth.
 The rotten pulp and decaying nerve will both have to be removed.
 If they are left as they are, there is every risk that you will end up with an abscess.
 It is important that all of the pulp is removed because this is where the bacteria is located that has caused the infection.

 Once the root has been removed, there is no need to worry about the viability of the tooth.
 It will remain in place, although there will be less chance that it will be able to tell the difference between hot and cold.
 The tooth will still work perfectly well without the nerve, but it will need a build up and a dental crown to prevent fracture.